Updated: Aug 27

 We usually need practice and reminders for a while - even for the easy stuff.
 If we run into a problem, we'll simply stop using it until your next visit when you can show us what to do.
 Quick over the phone help can also work if it's something easy.

 Oh...one final note.
 Expect someone like me to interrupt you when you're showing me what to do!
 Please be patient and don't get upset.
 We interrupt because we're afraid we'll forgot what we wanted to say.
-Until the question is answered, we're not ready to move on so we won't hearing anything that's being said.
-If you answer our questions, we can then focus on what you need to show us.
+Until the question is answered, we're not ready to move on so we won't hear anything that's being said.
+If you answer our questions right away, we can then focus on what you need to show us.
 On behalf of parents everywhere, thank you for you your patience.
 LOL (Lots of Love)

 Prepare as much as possible before sitting down together to set up something new.

 When the process takes too long the experience becomes negative.
 Mom much prefers it when I figure out what's needed first so she doesn't have to watch me figure it out.
 She tells me its exhausting and makes it all look too difficult!

 If it does start to take too long, consider taking a break after it's been set-up.
 Come back later to demonstrate how to use it and to practice.
 Wishing you all the best,

 This post has been republished due to popular request.